roytang/blog/content/post/2008/04/pre-shadowmoor-tripletreat-ii-merfolk-again.md

 _

-"Basta may island, good matchup!&#8221;
+"Basta may island, good matchup!"

 _